-Adviser has discretion to vote the proxies for the majority of its accounts, including the Funds.
+Adviser has discretion to vote the proxies for most of its accounts, including the Funds.
 Proxy voting is an important right of shareholders, and reasonable care and diligence must be undertaken to ensure that such rights are properly and timely exercised.
-Adviser uses Broadridge's ProxyEdge software system for the collection, voting and recordkeeping of proxies for most client accounts for which we have responsibility (i.e., clients who have not assumed proxy voting authority for themselves or have not given such authority to their custodian, broker, consultant, etc.).
+Adviser uses Broadridge's ProxyEdge software system for the collection, voting and recordkeeping of proxies for most client accounts.
+Certain custodians require that Adviser use a different proxy voting platform than ProxyEdge.
+Further, certain clients may assume proxy voting authority for themselves or have given such authority to their custodian, broker, or consultant.

-Adviser will vote those proxies in the best interest of its clients and the Funds' shareholders and in accordance with these procedures and policies.
+Adviser will vote proxies in the best interest of its clients and the Funds' shareholders and in accordance with these procedures and policies.
 Since the quality and integrity of management is a primary factor Adviser considers when investing in an issuer, the recommendation of the issuer's management on any issue, particularly routine issues, will be given substantial weight in deciding how to vote proxies.
 However, Adviser will not support the position of the issuer's management in any situation where Adviser determines that the position is not in the best interest of Adviser's clients.
 The instances in which Adviser may vote against an issuer's board of directors or "management" proposal will be determined on a case-by-case basis, and Adviser's Designated Officer will document those instances in Adviser's Proxy Voting file.

-Adviser generally votes according to certain guidelines in its Proxy Voting Policy.
+Adviser votes according to certain guidelines in its Proxy Voting Policy.
 Adviser may, on occasion, vote otherwise when Adviser believes it to be in the best interest of Adviser's clients.

 Adviser recognizes that under certain circumstances it may have a conflict of interest in voting proxies.
-A conflict of interest means any circumstance in which Adviser (including officers, directors, agents and employees) knowingly does business with, receives compensation from, or sits on the board of, a particular issuer or closely affiliated entity, and, therefore, may appear to have a conflict between its own interests and the interests of shareholders in how proxies of that issuer are voted.
+A conflict of interest means any circumstance in which Adviser (including officers, directors, and employees) knowingly does business with, receives compensation from, or sits on the board of, a particular issuer or closely affiliated entity, and, therefore, may appear to have a conflict between its own interests and the interests of shareholders in how proxies of that issuer are voted.
 If Adviser determines that a material conflict of interest exists, Adviser's Chief Compliance Officer and/or Designated Officer will determine whether it is appropriate to disclose the conflict to the affected clients, to give the clients an opportunity to vote the proxies themselves, or to address the voting issue through other objective means such as voting in a manner consistent with a predetermined voting policy or receiving an independent third-party voting recommendation.